 “Hey, don’t mess with what works,” Micah shot back before giving his sister a ‘light’ shove that made her yelp a bit and stumble.
 Then he actually winked at me.
 “Speaking of which, how much do you know about cards?
 Actually, doesn’t really matter, I could totally teach you.
 You get an allowance from Mommy and Daddy Moneybags too, right?
 Could be a lot of fun.”
 He was practically waggling his eyebrows in a way that made me instinctively want to punch him.

 “Uh, no thanks.”
 I shook my head, starting to move around them once more.
 “I already said I’d meet somebody else.
 But good luck on your whole gambling thing, hope that works out for you.”

 “Hey, you girls.”
 Before I could leave, another voice called out.
 And good lord, what was with this restaurant doorway attracting people who knew me?

 When I looked toward the source of the voice, however, I realized that she might have known me, but I definitely didn’t know her.
 At least, I didn’t think I did.
-She was fairly tall, at just a couple inches under six feet, with light brown hair pulled into a loose ponytail.
+She stood only about four inches taller than me, with light brown hair pulled into a loose ponytail.
 Definitely pretty in a tomboy sort of way, and I was gonna guess she was in her late twenties.
 She also moved very… smoothly, like a dancer gliding across the pavement.